ludvigbohlin/ludvigbohlin.github.io/docs/Internal procedures/Workflows/Platform-setup-(import-files,-sources-and-datamodel).md

 [*Back to top*](#table-of-contents)

 #### Set up a configuration
-Add a database and name the `Database` based on the what system they use (centra, voyado, etc), and choose the matching `Driver`.
+Add a database and name the `Database` based on the system they use (centra, voyado, etc), and choose the matching `Driver`.
 In the `Config` field, check the standard URL provided by the corresponding ecommerce platform.

 **Notes:**
 * A key or token is needed to access the databases.
 This key is listed under `Admin -> Secrets`.